spring-petclinic/spring-petclinic-ai/readme.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/spring-projects/spring-petclinic) [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=7517918)

-## Understanding the Spring Petclinic application with a few diagrams
+## Understanding the Spring Petclinic AI application

 Thanks to the work of Oded Shopen, a chatbot using **Generative AI** has been added to the famous Spring Petclinic application.
 This fork uses the **[Spring AI project](https://spring.io/projects/spring-ai)** and currently supports **OpenAI** or **Azure's OpenAI** as the **LLM provider**.